-The chocolate runs out!
-That headline startles me, doesn't that do the same for you too?
-The fact is that there are less cocoa plantations.
+Chocolate runs out!
+That headline startles me; doesn't that do the same for you too?
+The fact is that there are fewer cocoa plantations.
 Rubber and palm oil plantations supply more money for farmers.
-And so they slowly but surely take on products where they are going to earn more money for their family.
+And so they slowly but surely take on products where they will earn more money for their family.

 Do you love chocolate?